Table of Contents[Hide][Show]

 “In the 1960s, there was a little Beverly Hills in Puerto Vallarta,” said Beto, our Los Veranos tour guide.

 I was surprised to find that Puerto Vallarta is in the Central time zone, the same as my hometown, Chicago.
 But it’s as far south as Hawaii.
 That means you get the virtual guarantee of gorgeous weather without the 9+ hour flight.
 My direct flight from O’Hare International Airport was just over 4 hours long.
-(If you have never applied for a passport before, read our tips for first timers.)

 We booked the City and Tequila Tour through the onsite activities center.
 It certainly wouldn’t work for families with kids—half the day was spent in the mountains at a tequila distillery.
 For me, it was interesting to learn about the process.
 And to learn that the only liquor that can rightly call itself tequila is made in this Jalisco region of Mexico from the blue agave plant.